The Four Pillars

 Cognitive Liberty & Neurogovernance

-Sound institutional judgment depends on cognitive conditions that current information environments are engineered to fragment.
-Attention has become the scarcest resource in most decision-making contexts.
-Information diet is a governance variable that organizations have not yet learned to manage.
+Good institutional judgment depends on conditions that today's information environment is built to erode.
+Attention has become the scarcest resource in most decision-making, and the quality of an organization's information diet is now a governance variable that few have learned to manage.

-The Institute's Human Performance work treats cognitive conditions as institutional infrastructure.
-The same way organizations manage capital allocation, talent pipelines, and physical security, they will need to manage cognitive sovereignty: the conditions under which their leaders, analysts, and decision-makers can think clearly under accelerating information pressure.
+Our Human Performance work treats those conditions as institutional infrastructure.
+Just as organizations manage capital, talent, and physical security, they will need to manage the conditions under which their leaders, analysts, and decision-makers can think clearly under accelerating pressure.

 Active research questions

-• What does cognitive sovereignty mean at the institutional level, and how do organizations operationalize it?
+• What does cognitive sovereignty mean at the institutional level, and how do organizations put it into practice?

-• How do attention economies and engineered fragmentation degrade institutional decision quality, and what governance structures resist this degradation?
+• How do attention economies and engineered fragmentation degrade decision quality, and what structures resist that?

-• What does post-AI cognitive performance look like for executives, analysts, and operators?
+• What does strong cognitive performance look like for executives, analysts, and operators in an AI-saturated environment?

-• How should institutions structure information diet, decision rhythms, and recovery protocols for cognitive resilience?
+• How should institutions structure information diet, decision rhythms, and recovery for cognitive resilience?

 Active work under this pillar

-Forthcoming HSI Briefs on cognitive performance in high-stakes decision environments.
-Research on attention economies and institutional resilience in development.
+Forthcoming HSI Briefs on cognitive performance in high-stakes decision environments, and research on attention economies and institutional resilience.

 Visit pillar hub →